jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough-sklearn/README.md

 # Azure Machine Learning service End-To-End Walkthrough

-The goal of the lab is to introduce key components and features of Azure Machine Learning service.
+The goal of this series of labs is to introduce key components and features of Azure Machine Learning service.
 During the lab you will go through a full Machine Learning workflow from data preparation, through model training, to model operationalization.